 Seal lid, making sure rubber ring is in place.
 Close steam vent.
 Press "Chicken" button and "-" button to reduce cooking time to 10 minutes.

 When cooking time has elapsed, do a quick pressure release by first pressing the "Cancel" button.
 Then place a dish towel over the steam vent and open it.
 Take off lid.

 Remove cauliflower and chicken thighs with slotted spoons.
 Set them on two large plates to cool slightly.
 Also remove 2 cups meat stock (the water that's now flavorful and nutrient-dense) to cool slightly.

 Cut cheese into about 1-inch cubes.
 Add cheese and cream to blender.
 Add cauliflower.
 Top with slightly cooled broth.
 Purée 15 seconds on low speed and 15 seconds on medium speed.

 Meanwhile chop cooling chicken into bite-size pieces, about six pieces per thigh.
 (Do not shred chicken.)

 Return chicken and purée from blender to Instant Pot insert.
-Press "Sauté" button and stir constantly but slowly, until soup has come back to temperature.
-Do not allow to bubble away or rapidly simmer.
-Press "Cancel/Warm" button twice if the "Sauté" button gets too hot.
+Press "Sauté" button and "Adjust" the temperature to "Low" (see Recipe Notes below for more on how to adjust, if needed).
+Stir until soup comes back to temperature.
+Do not allow to simmer.
 Serve soup topped with optional green onions and cilantro.